ErikSeewald/Eriks-Wasp-Sim/README.md

 - Press 'p' to pause/unpause the simulation loop

 ## Performance notes
 The Wasp-Sim makes use of multiple performance optimizations, some of which have a difficult tradeoff balance.

-Here are a few of them along with some notes:
+(This approach is limited by its stateful, CPU-in-loop nature.
+For even larger entity counts, check out [Pronicula-Splesh](https://github.com/ErikSeewald/Pronicula?tab=readme-ov-file#splesh))

 * **Hardware Instancing** for rendering wasp and food entities.
   - Additionally, some computations (e.g., transforming the wasp model based on position and viewing vector) are also only performed in the shader code on the GPU.
 This gives a massive performance boost to computations that are well suited for the GPU and do not need to return anything to the CPU (e.g., rendering transformations for thousands of instanced wasps).